-- 1. This is a flipped learning class, wherein some parts of the class will require you to watch lectures at home and take formative and summative quizzes to demonstrate understanding of the concepts, while parts related to problem solving and active learning would be conducted in class. - 2.
+- 1. Lectures: The classes will be delivered in person; however, if warranted due to unexpected reasons, we can schedule a class on zoom.
+This is a flipped learning class, wherein some parts of the class will require you to watch lectures at home and take formative and summative quizzes to demonstrate understanding of the concepts, while parts related to problem solving and active learning would be conducted in class. - 2.
 Course Attendance is mandatory; we will be taking attendance via a quiz in class randomly.
-Please always bring an internet connected device to the class.
+Please always bring an internet connected device, preferably your laptop to the class.